jb3027/paperworkpro_front/replit.md

 ## Overview

 PaperworkPro is a Next.js-based web application designed for managing production files and documents.
-The system provides role-based access control for organizing files across different productions, with support for various document types including contracts, scripts, schedules, budgets, call sheets, release forms, permits, and invoices.
+The system provides role-based access control with visual lock/unlock indicators showing which productions users can access.
+Users can navigate into productions they have access to and switch between Edit Mode and Broadcast Mode for different workflows.

 The application targets production teams who need a centralized platform to store, organize, and access production-related documents with appropriate permission controls.

+## Recent Changes (October 2025)

+- **Dashboard Redesign**: Removed recent files section; dashboard now shows all productions with lock/unlock padlock icons
+- **Access Control**: Productions display open padlock (green) for accessible productions and locked padlock (red) for restricted ones
+- **Production Detail Pages**: New `/production/[id]` route with Edit Mode and Broadcast Mode navigation buttons
+- **Mode Pages**: Placeholder pages for Edit Mode and Broadcast Mode functionality
+- **Color Scheme**: Updated to use teal (#0d9488), amber (#f59e0b), dark red (#991b1b), and neon green (#10b981)

 ## User Preferences